RHEcosystemAppEng/oracle-ocpv-benchmark/README.md

 * Installation of Oracle client tools.
 * Deployment of HammerDB itself.
-* Configuration via custom TCL scripts with TNS Ora file for HammerDB.
+* Configuration via custom TCL scripts and the TNS Ora file for HammerDB.

 Once the environment is deployed, you can initiate **standardized database load tests** directly on the provisioned VM.

-Beyond benchmarking, this solution also enables:
+Beyond benchmarking, this solution also **provides guidance on:**

 * **Prometheus-compatible metric collection** from the Oracle DB using the Oracle Observability Exporter.
 * **Visualization of these metrics** through pre-configured Grafana dashboards on OpenShift.